Wluper/matilda/README.md

 #### Docker and docker-compose

-Simply install docker and docker-compose on your system and run the docker-compose.yml file in the repository.
+Simply install docker and docker-compose on your system and run the docker-compose.yml file in the repository as shown above.
 Using the *git* command, clone this repository (or download and uncompress the zipfile), and enter the *matilda* directory.

     $ git clone https://github.com/davivcu/matilda
     $ cd matilda
     $ sudo docker-compose up -d

+And it's done!

 #### Stopping the service